Litigation Assistant / Paralegal

 DRA offers comprehensive benefits including medical, dental, and vision insurance with 100% paid employee premiums, 401(k) with company contribution, generous holiday and paid time off benefits, and additional health and commuter benefits.

 This is an hourly, non-exempt position.
 If you are not already a Paralegal, after one year as a Litigation Assistant, Paralegal certification may be granted in accordance with California Business and Professions Code § 6450.

 Please send the following to email@example.com with “Litigation Assistant CA” as the subject:

-- Cover letter noting how you learned about this position
+- Cover letter including earliest available start date, and how you learned about this position

 - Three professional references (at least one a direct supervisor)